Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager-client.md

 ### Container Setup

-If you start from zero, you need to setup your conatiner first.
+If you start from zero, you need to setup your container first.
 This Amplitude Analytics Browser SDK tag template can be found in **Web** target platform which for the uses on desktop and mobile web pages.

 ![Web Container Setup](../../assets/images/gtm/gtm-web-container-setup.png)

 ### Add Template

 Create a new tag template by searching the gallery.
-Choose Amplitude Analytics Browser SDK and click `add` button.
+Choose Amplitude Analytics Browser SDK and click the `add` button.
 ![Amplitude Analytics Browser SDK ](../../assets/images/gtm/gtm-amplitude-analytics-browser-sdk.png)

 ### Create Tags